Shobhakar Dhakal: Academic work

 He co-led the global assessment report on Climate change and cities.
 He served as a lead author of the Global Energy Assessment‘s for Urban Energy Systems and was the principal scientific reviewer of UNEP's Global Environmental Outlook (GEO-5).
 He was also a member of the Consensus Panel on Low Carbon Cities of the Academy of Sciences of South Africa (2008–2010) and member of the Cities Energy Modeling Group of the International Energy Agency for World Energy Outlook 2008.
-He is considered an international expert in such fields and was appointed to the Taskforce on Urban Development and Energy Efficiency of the China Council for International Cooperation on Environment and Development in the past.
+He was appointed to the Taskforce on Urban Development and Energy Efficiency of the China Council for International Cooperation on Environment and Development in the past.

 Together with Skee Houghton, Dhakal was founder and senior editor of the Carbon Management Journal published by Future Sciences in 2009 which has now been taken over by Taylor and Francis group.
 He was the co-editor of Carbon Management Journal until December 2016.
 He has served in editorial boards of several scholarly journal in various capacity such as Sustainable Cities and Society, Sustainability (MDPI), Urban Climate, Journal of Industrial Ecology, Energy Policy and others.

 He is involved in city-based carbon mitigation research and was an executive director of the Global Carbon Project from 2006 to 2012 and played an instrumental role in bridging science and government policy.
 He was a guest scholar to the International Institute for Applied Systems Analysis, a visiting associate professor to Nagoya University, and a visiting researcher to National Institute for Environmental Studies, Japan, among others.
 He was also a senior policy researcher and project manager of urban program at the Institute for Global Environment Strategies Japan doe 2000–2006.